htogta/ok/SPECIFICATION.md

 - `pop` ( -- data* ) pop data from return stack
 - `jmp` ( dest* -- ) jump to dest
 - `lit` ( -- val* ) push immediate bytes
-- `syn` ( portW -- ) synchronize IO buffers for device pointer (port) at an address
+- `syn` ( id* -- stat* ) see below

-`syn` uses magic numbers- for the minimal VM implementation `okmin`, to write a byte to `stdout`, store that byte at RAM address `0xBABE` and call `syn` on that address.
-To write it to `stderr` instead, use address `0xBEEF`.
+`syn` pops multiple bytes off of the stack, interpreting them as unique IDs for VM devices.
+"Devices" are really just C functions that modify the state of the VM itself and return a single-byte status code- that way the VM can easily call C functions.

+For each single-byte device ID, its corresponding "device function" is called, and the status byte that gets returned by that function gets pushed onto the stack.

+Device IDs and device functions are defined by the user- the device ID byte must have the following form:

+`1 a a a a a a a`

+The `a` bits can refer to whatever you wish.

+> Note: If `syn` pops a device ID that is invalid or it does not recognize, the VM exits with a panic.

+> Note: Devices must be unique- you cannot register multiple devices with the same ID.

+- `dbg` ( -- debug ) the "debug" instruction pushes debug values to the stack

 This instruction, rather than using `aa` to determine argument size, uses `aa` to determine which arg to push onto stack:

 0 = stack pointer (one byte)